 Add the sliced bok choy, ginger, mushroom broth, and water to the pot.
 Bring the soup to a low simmer and then quickly reduce the heat to medium-low and let it cook (about 5-8 minutes) until the bok choy has softened a little but try not to overcook it.
 The bok choy should still be bright green and it will be tender and easy to chew.

-Take the soup off the heat.
-Remove one cup of the broth from the soup and put it into a small bowl.
-Add the miso to the small bowl and whisk it together.
-Let the soup cool for a few minutes and then pour the miso mixture back into the soup pot and mix it in.
+Take the soup pot off the heat.
+Carefully, use a measuring cup or ladle to remove one cup of the broth from the soup pot and put it into a small bowl.
+Let the liquid cool down for a few minutes and then stir in the miso paste.

 Let the soup in the pot cool down a little bit (for about 5 minutes) and then stir in the miso paste broth that you just made, lemon juice, and roughly chopped fresh cilantro.

 To serve the soup, put a 1/2 cup of cooked barley in each soup bowl and then serve the mushroom barley soup on top of it.
 The warm broth will help to break up the cooked barley and give it a stir to combine.
 Garnish each bowl with sliced green onions.